19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Mirror Image.md

 | Range    | Self                                                                  |
 | Domains  | [Air](../../Spell%20Domains/Air.md)                                   |

-You create illusions (images) that look exactly like you.
+You create illusory image that look exactly like you for the duration.

 You can create up to 2 images.
 Whenever you would be dealt damage, one of the images takes the damage instead, and then dissipates.

-The spell ends once all the images are gone.
+The spell ends when all the images are gone.

 ---
-*Upcast: Create one additional image per spell level.*
+*Upcast: Create 1 additional image per spell level.*